 Dún Laoghaire-Rathdown County Council has created a civic space called Myrtle Square in front of Bloomfield’s Shopping Centre.
 The public realm works will eventually extend the full length of Convent Lane to the junction with Convent Road.

-In order to support traders in our Towns and Villages through the Christmas season, the Council created a Covid 19 Seasonal Fund in 2020 to assist business/representative organisations to animate the public realm.
-A total of just over €125,000 was issued to towns and villages across the county, which helped to light up their streets and bring some seasonal cheer to Dún Laoghaire-Rathdown for Christmas.
+In order to support traders in our Towns and Villages through the Christmas season, the Council created a COVID-19 Seasonal Fund in 2020 to assist businesses and representative organisations to animate the public realm.
+A total of more than €125,000 was issued to towns and villages across the County, which helped to light up their streets and bring some seasonal cheer to Dún Laoghaire-Rathdown for Christmas.
 This fund was also made available in 2021.

 Dún Laoghaire Anseo is an annual Street Art Festival which started in 2021 that aims to bring unique street art to the walls of Dún Laoghaire town.
 More details about previous artists and their works can be found here.

 As part of its remit to undertake public realm works to increase footfall and economic activity, the Economic Development Unit has participated in the Dublin Canvas project in 2020, 2021, and 2022.
 The project has seen a total of forty traffic boxes painted at various locations across the County.
 The reaction to the pieces has been extremely positive, and has brought colour to previously grey, often tagged, traffic boxes.

 Click here to visit the Dublin Canvas website for more information on the boxes which have been painted, and the artists involved.